novasamatech/nova-wallet-android/README.md

 #### Instal Rust

 Install Rust by following [official instruction](https://www.rust-lang.org/tools/install).
-Use "Using rustup" option
+Use "Using rustup" option.
+On MacOS you can also install rust with [brew](https://formulae.brew.sh/formula/rust)

 Run the following commands to add Android build targets to rustup: